kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_flashlight.md

 ## Flashlight
 Tap the flashlight button to toggle the flashlight on or off.
 When the flashlight is on (any mode), a notification will be displayed to allow you to quickly turn it off.

+On supported devices, you can adjust the brightness using the slider at the bottom.

 ## Strobe
 Drag the dial to the desired strobe frequency.
 Tap the flashlight button to toggle the strobe on or off.